Sima Ling

 Wu Siming (吳思明; 1933–1989), better known by his pen name Sima Ling (司馬翎), was a Chinese writer of wuxia novels.
 Over the course of his career, he has published 40 of his works.

 Works

-Sima Ling's top novels include, but are not limited to, JianHaiYingYang (Flying eagle in sea of swords) and YinMaHuangHe (Watering horse by Yellow River).
-These two books are definitely classics and should have got much more attention.
+Sima Ling's top novels include, but are not limited to, Flying eagle in a sea of Swords (剑海鹰汤) and Watering horse by Yellow River (饮马黄河).
+These two books are considered by some as classics but garnered relatively little attention.
 Sima Ling displayed creative, fast paced and intriguing writing style in these two novels.

-As a unique and genius Wuxia writer, Sima Ling wrote very wonderful Wuxia novels.
-However, he did not get popularity like other good writers such as Jin Yong, Gu Long, Liang Yusheng and Huang Yi, enjoyed.
-In fact, his novels are unknown even for many Wuxia fans and thus he is much underestimated.
+Known as an talented Wuxia writer, Sima Ling wrote Wuxia novels that were very well received.
+However, he did not gain much popularity like other skilled writers such as Jin Yong, Gu Long, Liang Yusheng, and Huang Yi enjoyed.
+In comparison, his novels remained relatively unknown for many Wuxia fans.

 His novels have the following merits: